 We’ve got a few suggestions.

-Start with a plan.
 You need to think about this thoroughly before you take any action.
 Think about which emails you plan to migrate.
 While you’re at it, think about email and landing page templates, forms, programs, and campaigns.
 Just because something exists in your current platform doesn’t mean it should move to your new platform.

 Don’t forget to consider all the platforms you are migrating to Pardot.
 Are there also forms from other sources and/or from other CRMs that need to be migrated as well?